Sabah Tshung Tsin Secondary School: Curriculum

 Students usually spend six years in Tshung Tsin.
 The six years are divided into two stages: three years in junior middle and three years in senior middle.
 The curriculum consists mostly of six years of three languages (Chinese, Malay and English), mathematics, ICT and physical education.

 Students in their junior year are required to take three years of science, history (in Malay and Chinese) and moral education.
 Introductory courses, notably art, guidance, humanities, STEAM and music, are also compulsory to be taken.
 Students in their first two years are required to take English oral lessons, which are split into Listening and Speaking respectively.

-Students in the senior year are streamed into 4 faculties, which are Pure Science, Mixed-Science, Pure Commerce, Arts & Commerce.
-All faculties comprises of two years of history in Malay and Moral Education.
+Students in the senior year are streamed into four faculties, which are Pure Science, Mixed-Science, Pure Commerce, and Arts & Commerce.
+All faculties consist of two years of history in Malay and Moral Education.
 Pure Science and Mixed-Science both offers three years of chemistry, additional maths and two years of moral education.
 Students in Pure Science are compulsory to take sciences courses which includes requisite biology, and physics classes while students in Mixed-Science may choose one of the science courses along with accounting.
 Students in Pure Commerce and Arts & Commerce both offers accounting and business studies.
 Students in Pure Commerce and Arts & Commerce are also required to take Economics and Arts, History in Chinese respectively.

-Performance and Awards
+Performance and awards

 Tshung Tsin performs consistently above average in national examinations, with 42% of SPM entries, 67 Junior UEC entries and 17 Senior UEC entries achieving at least 4A's in 2024.
 The school also achieved a GPS of 4.10 for SPM public examination according to the 2024 result.
 Besides, among 440 Junior Unified Examinations Certificate (UEC) entries in 2024, 11 of them achieved 7A's, hence breaking the school record in the process.

 Over the years, there are at least two students from the school who have won the Sabah State Excellent Scholarship Award in open category each year, with 6 students achieving this feat in 2025.
 Moreover, numerous students have also won scholarships given from different schools and companies such as the Shell Scholarship and the Petronas Scholarship.